 “We prayed every day that if Ellie was in pain like they said, and if she would have no quality of life, that God would just take her on His own.
 The doctors asked us if we wanted to continue care for Ellie.”
 Inspiring Women: Life With Jami.

 I met Jamie at Camp ABK about fifteen years ago.
-I can tell you the young girl she was back then has been on an amazing journey that has transformed her into an incredible woman who loves God and her family.
+I can tell you the young girl she was back then has been on an amazing journey.
+It has transformed her into an incredible woman who loves God and her family.

 Inspiring Women: Life With Jami